 - The nature and gravity of the offense or conduct;

 - The time that has passed since the offense or conduct and completion of the sentence; and

 - The nature of the job held or sought.4

 Example: Nancy is applying for a job as a cashier at a grocery store.
 Owen, the human resources manager, offers Nancy the job conditioned on her passing a background check.
 As part of the background check, Owen discovers that Nancy was convicted of driving under the influence of alcohol 8 years ago.
 Owen tells Nancy the job is no longer available based on her criminal conviction.

 Owen cannot deny Nancy the job based on having a criminal conviction.
 Owen needs to perform an individualized assessment of the applicant.

-Embezzlement appears to have a direct relationship to the job of a bank teller.
+Embezzlement appears to have a direct relationship to the job title of a bank teller.
 A felony conviction that results in 2 years in prison is a serious offense.
 The conviction occurred in the past 4 years.
 The job of a bank teller involves handling large sums of money.
 Based on this analysis, Quentin may have a reasonable basis for denying Peter the job based on the prior criminal conviction.

 The employer may be violating California employment laws if the employer:

 - Does not perform an individualized assessment,